zuiluo1116/Pubmed_research/README.md

-# PubMed Search Tool for OpenWebUI
+# Pubmed_research: PubMed Literature Search Tool for OpenWebUI

 ## Overview
 This project implements a PubMed literature search tool (plugin) for OpenWebUI that enables LLM-driven scientific literature searches with advanced filtering capabilities.